-Troise et al., [46] Equity crowdfunding for university spin- offs: Unveiling the motivations, benefits, and risks related to its adoption Journal of Small Business Management This qualitative study explores the use of equity crowdfunding by a few Italian university spin-offs and its motivations for bypassing traditional funding models, highlighting both benefits and risks.
+Troise et al. , [46] Equity crowdfunding for university spinoffs: Unveiling the motivations, benefits, and risks related to its adoption Journal of Small Business Management This qualitative study explores the use of equity crowdfunding by a few Italian university spin-offs and its motivations for bypassing traditional funding models, highlighting both benefits and risks.
 Universities face risky technologies and uncertainties in equity crowdfunding despite the benefits of crowd participation and strategic resources.
-Nelekar et al., [34] Effectiveness of embodied conversational agents for managing academic stress at an Indian University (ARU) during COVID-19 British Journal of Educational Technology The paper presents an embodied conversational agent (ECA) adapted for Indian university students to reduce stress and improve mental health, particularly in developing countries.
+Nelekar et al. , [34] Effectiveness of embodied conversational agents for managing academic stress at an Indian University (ARU) during COVID-19 British Journal of Educational Technology The paper presents an embodied conversational agent (ECA) adapted for Indian university students to reduce stress and improve mental health, particularly in developing countries.
 Students are increasingly using technology to address mental health issues, enhancing their stress reduction and trust, but further cultural relevance is needed.
-Kalogiannidis et Role of Journal of The study investigates the Technological al., [21] Governance in Risk and role of governance in advancements are Developing Financial enhancing disaster revolutionizing the field of Disaster Resiliency and Its ivianagement resiliency and economic sustainability, enhancing Impact on Macedonia Greece utilizing effectiveness of various Economic data from 180 local leaders. sectors, including Sustainability governance.
-Elizabeth Teaching Case Journal of Students are utilizing Technologies are being Haywood [15] Making the Information technology and IT risk utilized in educational Grade: Using Systems management strategies to institutions to enhance COBIT to Study Education mitigate potential risks, security, enhancing the Computer Crime enhancing their understanding of Control at Bucks County understanding of IT security Objectives for Information Community and governance thereby and Related Technologies.
-College reducing potential cyber (Fellisyivallia) tineats.
+Kalogiannidis et al., [21] Role of Governance in Developing Disaster Resiliency and Its Impact on Economic Sustainability Journal of Risk and Financial Management The study investigates the role of governance in enhancing disaster resiliency and economic sustainability in Western Macedonia, Greece, utilizing data from 180 local leaders.
+Technological advancements are revolutionizing the field of sustainability, enhancing the efficiency and effectiveness of various sectors, including governance.
+Elizabeth Haywood [15] Teaching Case Making the Grade: Using COBIT to Study Computer Crime at Bucks County Community College (Pennsylvania) Journal of Information Systems Education Students are utilizing technology and IT risk management strategies to mitigate potential risks, enhancing their understanding of IT security and governance thereby reducing potential cyber threats.
+Technologies are being utilized in educational institutions to enhance security, enhancing the understanding of Control Objectives for Information and Related Technologies.